 REQUEST FOR EXTENSION OF TIME

-:
+Name of the Scholar :

-:
+Roll No. :

-: Ph.D.
+Programme : Ph.D.

-:

-:
+Department

-:
+Faculty :

-:
+Mobile No. :

-:
+Email id :

+Date of Registration of the Programme :

-:
+Supervisor Name & Address :

+Reason for Extension of time :

-: Submitted/ Not submitted
+Synopsis Submitted : Submitted/ Not submitted

-Extension of time : 1 year / months from ... to
+Extension of time : 1 year / months from to